web-mojo/ReelGuard-Releases/README.md

 1. Grab the latest `.zip` release from the GitHub Releases page.
 2. Extract the .zip file.
 It contains the ReelGuard Windows installer (`ReelGuard_{version}_Setup.exe`).
 3. Double-click the installer.
-Windows SmartScreen may flag the download because it’s new:
+The app is signed with a proper security certificate but Windows SmartScreen may flag the download because it’s a new app:
-   - Choose **More info**.
+   - If the Windows SmartScreen flags it choose **More info**.
    - Click **Run anyway** to continue.
 4. Follow the installer prompts.
 All dependencies are bundled, no separate install is required.
 5. Launch ReelGuard from the Start Menu.
 An uninstaller is created automatically if you ever need to remove it.